-- The weighted average grant-date fair value of RSUs granted was \$362.72 during 2022.
-The fair value of the RSUs granted included a liquidity discount of 1.0% during 2022 to reflect post-vesting and delivery transfer restrictions, generally of 1 year. - The aggregate fair value of awards that vested was \$1.0 million during 2022.
+- The weighted average grant-date fair value of RSUs granted was \$359.21 during 2023.
+The fair value of the RSUs granted included a liquidity discount of 0.5% during 2023 to reflect post-vesting and delivery transfer restrictions, generally of 1 year. - The aggregate fair value of awards that vested was \$0.5 million during 2023.

-In relation to 2022 year-end, during the first quarter of 2023, Group Inc. granted to the Company's employees 872 RSUs, (of which 712 require future service as a condition of delivery for the related shares of common stock).
-These awards are subject to additional conditions as outlined in the award agreements.
-Generally, shares underlying these RSUs, net of required withholding tax, deliver over a three-year period, but are subject to a one-year post-vesting and delivery transfer restriction.
+In relation to 2023 year-end, during the first quarter of 2024, Group Inc. granted to the Company's employees 955 RSUs (of which 794 RSUs require future service as a condition for delivery of the related shares of common stock).
+These RSUs are subject to additional conditions as outlined in the award agreements.
+Shares underlying these RSUs, net of required withholding tax, generally are delivered over a three-year period.
+These awards are generally subject to a one-year postvesting and delivery transfer restriction.
 These awards are not included in the table above.